 More background info:

-for some background info about the war see under Nagorno-Karabakh
+for some background info about the war of the 1990s see under Nagorno-Karabakh

-.
-The Museum of Missing Soldiers is actually only part of the HQ of the "Union of Relatives of Missing Warriors", to give it its correct, "official" title.
-The "Memorial Museum" inside it, blends in with other branches of the institution, such as the media rooms and offices.
+The Museum of Missing Soldiers was actually only part of the HQ of the "Union of Relatives of Missing Warriors", to give it its "official" title.
+The "Memorial Museum" inside it, blended in with other branches of the institution, such as the media rooms and offices.

 I'm not sure, but I got the slight impression that there is some kind of "competition" between this institution and the Museum of Fallen Soldiers

 next door.
-When we left there they directed us towards the city centre and looked slightly perturbed when instead we headed in the other direction towards the Museum of Missing Soldiers.
-There, in turn, no mention was made of the Fallen Soldiers Museum – or of the latter's particular angle.
-Instead only the issue of soldiers missing in action is pushed here.
+When we left we were directed towards the city centre and it caused a slightly perturbed look when instead we headed in the other direction towards the Museum of Missing Soldiers.
+Here, in turn, no mention was made of the Fallen Soldiers Museum – or of the latter's particular angle.
+Instead only the issue of soldiers missing in action was pushed here.

-For the foreign visitor, of course, it doesn't matter so much what the relationship between the two places may be.
-They do thematically complement each other.
-But despite some stylistic similarities they offer very different experiences.
-If I had to choose, I'd clearly favour the Fallen Soldiers Museum, to be frank.
-It's much more worth the dark tourist's while, whereas the Missing Soldiers place is, well, more "advanced" (if not to say "taxing") and rather special interest only …
+For the foreign visitor, of course, it didn't matter so much what the relationship between the two places may have been.
+They did thematically complement each other.
+But despite some stylistic similarities they offered very different experiences.

 not a lot.
-The actual "museum part" is rather small and not particularly engrossing for the foreign visitor.
-There are photos of some of the missing (presumably), which are partly arranged on the wall in such a way that they roughly form a shape similar to that of the maps of Armenia
+The actual "museum part" was rather small and not particularly engrossing for the foreign visitor.
+There were photos of some of the missing (presumably), which were partly arranged on the wall in such a way that they roughly formed a shape similar to that of the maps of Armenia

-(such photo arrangements are apparently the done thing in these parts – cf. the Museum of Fallen Soldiers
+(such photo arrangements were apparently the done thing in these parts – cf. the Museum of Fallen Soldiers

 ).
-Otherwise it's just a few displays of the odd gun, a small diorama, sculptures and a couple of shelves with more assorted relics and stuff.
+Otherwise it was just a few displays of the odd gun, a small diorama, sculptures and a couple of shelves with more assorted relics and stuff.

-On one wall two dummies, which look like fashion shop window mannequins, stand like guards of honour in niches in the wall with the flags of Armenia and Nagorno-Karabakh between them.
-It's a rather odd sight.
+On one wall two dummies, which looked like fashion shop window mannequins, stood like guards of honour in niches in the wall with the flags of Armenia and Nagorno-Karabakh between them.

-It's all rather on the symbolic side – and overall the atmosphere is that of a kind of shrine rather than of a museum proper.
-Moreover, there is hardly any labelling – and almost no English at all, except for the odd Red Cross poster and a tourist map of the historical and architectural monuments of the region.
+It was all rather on the symbolic side – and overall the atmosphere was that of a kind of shrine rather than of a museum proper.
+Moreover, there was hardly any labelling – and almost no English at all, except for the odd Red Cross poster and a tourist map of the historical and architectural monuments of the region.

-To get anything out of this place, you need to at least have a very good grasp of Russian or even Armenian – as the curator of the museum does not speak English.
-She is, however, there and extremely keen to give visitors a "guided tour" … which turned more into an intense personal lecture (if not a sermon!), which my Russian-fluent wife had to endure.
+To get anything out of this place, you needed to at least have a very good grasp of Russian or even Armenian – as the curator of the museum did not speak English.
+She was, however, extremely keen to give visitors a "guided tour" … which turned more into an intense personal lecture (if not a sermon!), which my Russian-fluent wife had to endure.
 She was only partly able to relay the contents to me afterwards – but what I remember best is the image of the curator even grabbing my wife by the arms with both hands while directing a particularly heartfelt speech at her … judging by the closed eyes while she was speaking, preacher-style.

-The overall point of the place is, of course, to promote the cause of those relatives of the missing.
-Apart from hoping that some of the missing may actually even come back one day, it mainly seems to be the desire that the "enemy", i.e. the Azerbaijanis, admit that they still, secretly, hold POWs from Armenia
+The overall point of the place was, of course, to promote the cause of those relatives of the missing.
+Apart from hoping that some of the missing may actually even come back one day, it mainly seemed to be the desire that the "enemy", i.e. the Azerbaijanis, admit that they still, secretly, hold POWs from Armenia

 What I found quite interesting was the relative size of the Red Cross files we were shown, laid out on a desk.
 The covers specified these as alphabetical lists of "civilians and military personal unaccounted for in relation with the Nagorno-Karabakh conflict".
 To me, the volume listing those "of Azerbaijani origin" actually looked quite a lot thicker than the equivalent one for those "of Armenian origin" – at least three times as many pages, I would estimate.
-I found this observation just a little out of keeping with the museum's message … but never mind – I'm still not taking sides here (cf. Nagorno-Karabakh
+I found this observation just a little out of keeping with the museum's message … but never mind.

 in the back of the large building with a faded pinkish facade on V. Sargsyan Avenue (also known as Yerevanyan Ave.) between Garegin Nzhdeh and Hakobyan streets, in Stepanakert